-In 2007, Cs-137 was detected in both indicator and control station sediment samples.
+In 2008, Cs-137 was detected in both indicator and control station sediment samples.
 It has been found in over 95% of all of the sediment samples collected back through preoperation, and is generally attributed to the atmospheric nuclear weapons tests or to the Chernobyl incident.
-As shown in Table 3-1, the average at the indicator station was 82.1 pCi/kg-dry and at the control station was 71.6 pCi/kg-dry.
-The difference (10.5 pCi/kg-dry) between the stations is not statistically discernible since it is less than the MDD of 275 pCi/kg-dry.
+As shown in Table 3-1, the average at the indicator station was 112.7 pCi/kg-dry and at the control station the single positive value was 61.9 pCi/kg-dry.
+Application of the modified Student's t-test shows that the difference (50.8 pCi/kg-dry) between the stations is not statistically discernible.
 The MDC for Cs-137 in sediment is 180 pCi/kg-dry.
 The historical trending of the average annual detectable Cs-137 concentration in sediment is provided in Figure 4.8-2 and Table 4.8-2.